-No distributions from the Plan are made until a participant retires, dies, becomes disabled or otherwise terminates employment with the Company, unless the requirements for an in-service distribution, including a hardship distribution or Coronavirus-related distribution, are met in accordance with the Plan document.
+No distributions from the Plan are made until a participant retires, dies, becomes disabled or otherwise terminates employment with the Company, unless the requirements for an in-service distribution, including a hardship distribution, are met in accordance with the Plan documents.
 The amount to be distributed is based upon the account valuation date immediately preceding the distribution.
 Distributions are made in cash or, if the participant elects, in the form of Company common stock plus cash for any fractional shares.
-As of December 31, 2020 and 2019, distributions in process were \$90 and \$79, respectively.
+As of December 31, 2023 and 2022, there were zero distributions in process.